-Oracle suffers embarrassing defeat as Java community votes 'No'
+Oracle crushed in defeat as Java world votes 'No' to modular overhaul

-Dire warnings ignored, plea for unity
+Dire warnings ignored, plea for unity heard

 Oracle has suffered an embarrassing setback in its plans for a modular architecture in Java 9.

-The company has lost a Java Community public-review ballot by 13 to 10 that was to have approved its Java Platform Module System (JPMS) specification as a final draft.
+The database goliath has lost a Java Community public-review ballot by 13 to 10 that was to have approved its Java Platform Module System (JPMS) specification as a final draft.
 Executive Committee members ignored dire warnings from Oracle spec lead Mark Reinhold in an open letter where he claimed that a “no” vote would not only delay Java 9 but also be a “vote against the Java Community Process itself”.

 The JSR, number 376, needed a two-thirds majority to pass.